YaleArchivesSpace/migrationSQL/README.md

 After migration

 1. Accession uniqueness validation step.
 This happens in AT.
 This is checking to make sure that the columns we select result in a complete set of unique rows in the accessions table.
-(Adam) -- all DBs
+(Adam) -- all DBs -- WRITTEN

 2. Updating created and updated timestamps and users from AT to ASpace.
-We need to test what happens with agent records from AT not yet in ASpace -- (Adam) all DBs
+We need to test what happens with agent records from AT not yet in ASpace -- (Adam) all DBs -- WRITTEN, not tested

-3. Move data from userDefinedBoolean2 into material type table (Maureen), MSSA AT, row 56, "material types" update -- only MSSA DB
+3. Move data from userDefinedBoolean2 into material type table (Maureen), MSSA AT, row 56, "material types" update -- only MSSA DB -- DRAFTED

 4. Turn userDefinedDate2 into an event record with a handful of attributes.
-(Maureen will create a specification for this and Adam will tidy up the SQL work), MSSA AT, row 58, "event" update -- BRBL DB only
+(Maureen will create a specification for this and Adam will tidy up the SQL work), MSSA AT, row 58, "event" update -- MSSA DB only

 5. Turn userDefinedReal1 into an extent subrecord (Maureen), MSSA AT, row 61 -- MSSA DB only